-This course reflects the commitment of Eastern Mennonite University as a Christian, liberal arts university, to nurture an appreciation for the rich resources of the scriptures for creative personal faith and human life in the modern world.
+This course reflects the commitment of EMU as a Christian, liberal arts university, to nurture an appreciation for the rich resources of the scriptures for creative personal faith and human life in the modern world.
 It is designed to foster knowledge and understanding of the literature and history of the Bible and the integration of faith, learning, and living.

 SRSEM 460 Business Ethics (3 semester hours)

 In this course, the student formulates a philosophy of life, providing the base for such concerns as ethics in business, accountability in government, respect for human rights, and a responsible life style in our contemporary world.
 Ethical theories and personal values are examined through readings, analysis of the workplace, and classroom discussion.

 LOM 410 Human Resources Management (3 semester hours)

 Students explore the values and perceptions of selected groups affecting social and economic life through an analysis of policies and practices of recruitment, selection, training, development and compensation of employees.
 Special attention is given to Equal Employment Opportunity and Office of Safety and Health Administration legislation through a series of case studies and simulations.

 LOM 440 Global Trends in Economic Justice (3 semester hours)